Cairns climate change heat

 High humidity levels are a hallmark of the wet season, often reaching above 80%.
 This can make the heat feel more intense and can be uncomfortable for those not acclimated.

-Climate Change in the Far North Queensland Region
+Climate Change in the Far North Queensland region

-Climate change is having significant and multifaceted impacts on Far North Queensland (FNQ), a region known for its rich biodiversity, tropical climate, and unique ecosystems.
+Currently climate change is having significant and multifaceted impacts on Far North Queensland (FNQ), a region known for its rich biodiversity, tropical climate, and unique ecosystems.

 Average temperatures in FNQ are rising.
 This trend leads to more frequent and severe heatwaves, which can affect human health, agriculture, and natural ecosystems.
 Increased temperatures can cause heat stress in humans and animals, leading to health problems and reduced productivity.